nasihahmad66/nasihahmad66/README.md

 - 👋 Hi, I’m @nasihahmad66
 - 👀 I’m interested in fullstack
-- 🌱 I’m currently learning golag and js
+- 🌱 I’m currently learning golang and js
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me, you can mail me on <nasihahmad66.na@gmail.com>